Division 9 Preferences

 A Readiness Certificate is available online.
 However, if you receive a Status Conference notice, your appearance is still required.
 Status Conference appearances by telephone or email are not acceptable.

-ALL REQUESTS FOR CONTINUANCES ARE TO BE BROUGHT BEFORE JUDGE CHILDERS.
+ALL REQUESTS FOR CONTINUANCES ARE TO BE BROUGHT BEFORE JUDGE RUDOLPH.

 MOTIONS, PRE-TRIAL CONFERENCES AND JUDICIAL SETTLEMENT CONFERENCES